 Native Americans were very likely the first farmers of this land.
 Native women, who led their villages, cleared land for planting by burning it.
-They were talented agriculturists and taught the newly arriving English how to grow corn, beans, and squash, as well as to gather cranberries.
-They moved seasonally between established hunting, fishing, and growing/gathering sites.
+They were talented agriculturists.
+They farmed communally, growing corn, beans, and squash in combined plantings that naturally suppressed weeds.
+Native communities were fluid and moved seasonally between established hunting, fishing, and growing/gathering sites.
+Natives used land, but did not "own" it.

 Over the next century, the land had several owners who ran dairy, poultry, and equine operations.
 From 1905 to 1926, the farm was part of a group of six area farms, known as Carver Hill Farms, owned by William S. Patten and the Hunnewell family.
-Barr Carnation greenhouses succeeded Carver Hill Farms in 1927.
 Jane "Jenny" Patten, William's unmarried daughter, eventually inherited the farm.
 (Editor's note: Longtime Natick resident and NCOF friend Harriet Buckingham lived on the Farm in the 1930s, when her father worked for Ms. Patten.
 In the photos on the right, that's a very young Harriet posing on the Farm with a large dog, and a later photo of Harriet being pulled on a sled along our young sugar maples by Major, the horse.)
 Ms. Patten passed the Farm to her adopted daughter, Elizabeth Goodhue.
 Elizabeth married Bertram Flint.
 In 1970, the Flints sold their farm to a private developer.

 The Town of Natick took this land by eminent domain in early 1974.
 It was put under the auspices of the School Committee in anticipation of its development into a school.